Penalties for causing drug deaths would increase under GOP proposal

-Responding to skyrocketing opioid overdose rates in Wisconsin, Republican lawmakers released a proposal Wednesday that would increase the maximum prison time for people whose drugs they sell or produce cause another person’s death.
+Responding to skyrocketing opioid overdose rates, Republican lawmakers released a proposal Wednesday that would increase the maximum prison time for people whose drugs they sell or produce cause another person’s death.

 The bill comes after the state Department of Health Services last year reported a record number of 1,427 opioid overdose deaths in 2021, 16.3% more than the previous record in 2020 and over twice the toll from six and seven years earlier.
 Health officials blame fentanyl for much of the increase.